Historical Apoplexy · State Legislative Adaptations · North Carolina

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL NORTH CAROLINA RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTERS 106, 108A, 115C, 116, AND 130A OF THE NORTH CAROLINA GENERAL STATUTES, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL NORTH CAROLINA RESIDENTS, AND, IN CONNECTION THEREWITH, AMENDING CHAPTERS 106 AND 143B OF THE NORTH CAROLINA GENERAL STATUTES, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 AN ACT